If you do not have access to a computer, you may purchase court forms at any Manitoba Court Centre.

 The Law Fees and Probate Charge Regulation regulate all court fees.

-Fees can be paid by cash, cheque or money order.
+Fees can be paid by cash, certified cheque or money order.
 Security for costs must be paid by certified cheque or money order.
+Payments are to be made payable to the Minister of Finance.

 Rule 70 of the Court of Queen's Bench Act provides the form of court documents required to file for a divorce.
 The filing fee is $150.00 and can be paid by cash or money order made payable to the Minister of Finance.
 There is also and additional $10.00 fee for the ordering of a central divorce registry certificate.
 You are encouraged to seek the assistance of a lawyer.
 The lawyer referral service offered by the Community Legal Education Association can be contacted at (204) 943-3602, 1-800-262-8800, or you can consult the Manitoba Yellow Pages.